How to Set Up Firefox for Privacy

 Under History enable the box "Always use private browsing mode."

 Autofill stores information you previously input into fields on various webpages.
-This can include stuff like your name, address, and phone number(s).
+This can include items like your name, address, and phone number(s).

 If you're not careful, sometimes Autofill can store your credit card numbers and other more sensitive information, such as account numbers or social security numbers.

 Unfortunately, what's "remembered" is often not stored securely.
-This information is typically stored unencrypted -- AKA stored in plain text.
+This information is typically stored unencrypted or with weak encryption schemes.
 It can be harvested via what is known as an Autofill attack.